colakcode/clkProgress/README.md

 ## CircularProgress and ProgressDialog

-Use the clkPorgress library for a more stylish, useful and customizable progress tool in your projects.
+Use the clkPorgress library for a more stylish, useful and customizable progress tool in your Android projects.
 With the clkProgress library, you can have a customizable CircularProgress and a ProgressDialog where you can inform users.

 ### GetStarted